ourzora/nouns-marketplace/@noun-auction/README.md

 ```

 > FUN TIP 🎨:
-> Because we are using `@zoralabs/zord` You can add additional styles to the wrapper component via atom props:
+> Because we are using `@zoralabs/zord` you can add additional styles to the wrapper component via atom props:

 ```
 <NounishAuction